-(A) The size and shape of lots shall conform to zoning regulations.
-Where there are unusual topographic conditions, curved or cul-de-sac streets, or other special conditions, modifications which meet the intent of the width and depth requirements may be granted by the Planning Commission.

-(B) In areas that cannot be connected to community sewage disposal facilities, minimum lot sizes shall be greater than the minimum herein specified.
-The lots shall conform to the requirements of the County Health Department for sanitary waste disposal.

-(C) The side lines of all lots, so far as possible, shall be at right angles to the street which the lots face, or radial or approximately radial if the street is curved.
-Provided, however, where topographic or other natural features warrant variation from this provision, the Planning Commission may approve such variations.

-(D) Lots without frontage on a street will not be permitted.

-(E) Through lots will be permitted only where necessitated by topographic or other unusual physical conditions.
+- (A) (1) The size and shape of lots shall conform to zoning regulations. - (2) Where there are unusual topographic conditions, curved or cul-de-sac streets, or other special conditions, modifications which meet the intent of the width and depth requirements may be granted by the Planning Commission. - (B) (1) In areas that cannot be connected to community sewage disposal facilities, minimum lot sizes shall be greater than the minimum herein specified. - (2) The lots shall conform to the requirements of the county's Health Department for sanitary waste disposal. - (C) The side lines of all lots, so far as possible, shall be at right angles to the street which the lots face or radial, or approximately radial, if the street is curved; provided, however, where topographic or other natural features warrant variation from this provision, the Planning Commission may approve such variations. - (D) Lots without frontage on a street will not be permitted. - (E) Through lots will be permitted only where necessitated by topographic or other unusual physical conditions.

-' 151.093 BLOCKS.
+§ 153.057 BLOCKS.

-(A) Blocks shall not exceed 1,320 feet in length, except blocks adjacent to major streets.

-(B) The subdivider may be required to dedicate and improve ten-foot walkways across blocks over 600 feet in length, or to provide access to schools, parks, or other public areas.
-(Ord.
-2012-01, passed 12-7-11)
+- (A) Blocks shall not exceed 1,320 feet in length unless such blocks are adjacent to major streets. - (B) The subdivider may be required to dedicate and improve ten-foot walkways across blocks over 600 feet in length or to provide access to schools, parks, or other public areas.
+(Prior Code, § 151.093) (Ord.
+2012-01, passed 12-7-2011)